 This programme places a strong emphasis on the transition from student into Biomedical professional, which involves more than just the acquisition of the relevant scientific and technical information.
-The University has recently engaged in a complete revision of its programmes, part of which relates to a focus on Personal Development Planning to emphasise the importance of employability skills.
+The University places focus on Personal Development Planning (PDP) to emphasise the importance of employability skills.
 Following graduation, a Biomedical Scientist engages with Continuing Professional Development as a mandatory aspect of their employment, and since this is the natural successor to PDP, it provides an ideal preparation for the transition.
-In addition to this, students will be encouraged to engage with the professional governing body (IBMS) as soon as they embark on the programme.
+In addition to this, students will be encouraged to engage with the professional governing bodies (HCPC) as soon as they embark on the programme, in addition to which they receive a wide range of opportunities to participate in professionally related activities, including a 15 week period spent in an HPC approved clinical laboratory (SCQF L9 or year 3 of the programme).